Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Parting with false intuitions about the modality gap

-To obtain better insights into the nature of the modality gap, we asked two questions: 1) Is the modality gap present in all dimensions or only a subset thereof?
-2) Does post-hoc closing of the modality gap improve downstream performance?
+To obtain better insights into the nature of the modality gap, we studied two questions: 1) Is the modality gap present in all dimensions or only a subset thereof, and 2) does post-hoc closing of the modality gap improve downstream performance?

-We compared the distributions (means and variances) per embedding dimension between the modalities.
-Interestingly, there are few embedding dimensions that have stark differences in their means, while that difference is close to zero for most other dimensions (\cref{fig:variance_coco}).
-Moreover, we find that some dimensions exhibit substantial variance within one modality and negligible variance within the other, whereas this is reversed for the other dimension.
-Consequently, two of these embedding dimensions suffice to perfectly separate the modalities, as shown in \cref{fig:separability}.
-Moreover, these dimensions are by far the largest components of the image or text embeddings, respectively.
-Hence, they substantially influence the entire embedding and are responsible for the largest part of the measured modality gap (see the sharp drop of L2M in \cref{fig:ablated_dims}). \begin{takeaway} Few embedding dimensions drive the modality gap and two dimensions suffice to separate the modalities. \end{takeaway}

-\ownparagraph{Does removing these dimensions close the gap and improve performance?} One may suspect that ablating the dimensions with high contributions to the modality gap will (substantially) close the modality gap and lead to better downstream performance.
-To test this, we successively ablated these dimensions using the sorting from \cref{fig:variance_coco}.
-We re-normalized the remaining dimensions and evaluated their downstream performance. \cref{fig:ablated_dims} shows that the modality gap (L2M) indeed closes, but downstream performance initially decreases sharply before partially recovering as more dimensions are ablated.

-What is the mechanism that explains this observation?
-Note that the first embedding dimensions are the largest components of the embeddings (as discussed above).
-Hence, ablating and re-normalizing them causes substantial changes in cosine similarities and cross-modal neighborhoods.
-Consider the following example: let $i=[8, 0.6, 0.7, 0.3]^T$ be an image embedding, and $t=[5, 0.13, 0.035, 0.02]^T$ and $t'=[5, 1.5, 0.7, 0.45]^T$ be the matching or non-matching text embedding, respectively.
-We have cosine similarities $d$ of $d(i, t)=0.995$ and $d(i, t')=0.975$.
-After ablating the first dimension, we have cosine similarities of $0.822$ and $0.917$ and hence the image-text alignment flipped.
-Finally, it flips back after ablating also the second dimension.